Yoshinobu Satake

 • Phone number: 018-888-5753

-Kubota Castle lookout point.
-Restored “Kubota Castle Osumi Yagura”
+Lookout post at Kubota Castle.
+The restored "Kubota Castle Osumi Yagura"

-“Kubota Castle Osumi Yagura” (restored), which had a role as an armory ©Akita City
+"Kubota Castle Osumi Yagura" (reconstruction), which served as an armory ©Akita City

-Kubota Castle Osumi Yagura (Kubota Castle Osumi Yagura) was a turret located at the northwest corner of Kubota Castle, and served as a lookout point and armory.
-When restoring this turret, it was built as a two-story building based on historical materials, and an observation room with a panoramic view of Akita city was built on the upper floor.
+Kubota Castle Osumiyagura was a tower located in the northwest corner of Kubota Castle, and served as a lookout post and an armory.
+When this tower was restored, it was built as a two-story structure based on historical documents, and an observation room was installed on the upper floor, offering a panoramic view of Akita city.

 • Location: Inside Chiaki Park